the true story behind the demise of trump models | read | i-D

 In October, the phones rang less.
 On November 9, they flatlined.
 All over New York, people were walking around teary-eyed, but at Trump Models's airy white office in SoHo, things were even bleaker.
-"It was like a cemetery," said one source.
+"It was like a cemetery," one source said.
 In the dead quiet, one word nevertheless felt unbearably loud, printed in giant lime-green capital letters on the glass entryway: TRUMP.

-Last month, Trump Models, officially called Trump Model Management, sent out a letter to clients explaining the reasons for its closure, citing the larger Trump Organization's desire to focus on core businesses like real estate, golf, and hospitality.
-Reached by phone last week, a rep confirmed that the agency is technically not operating, and will officially shutter its doors at the end of May.
-The story of the agency's closure is, in one sense, straightforward: why would a President continue to own a modeling agency?
-But it's also a parable of a new reality for fashion, whose relative insulation from politics was punctured in November when an insider was elected president.
-The agency, founded in 1999, is just one of Trump's many connections to the industry.
-There are also the Miss Universe and Miss USA pageants, which he sold in 2015, the clothing lines, the daughters who've spent time on catwalks, and the long list of wives and girlfriends who've graced magazine covers.
-Despite vocal opposition from within, fashion-and the scores of beautiful women it tends to employ-has played a crucial role in constructing Trump's personal mythology.
+Last month, Trump Models, officially called Trump Model Management, sent out a letter to clients explaining the reasons for its closure, citing the larger Trump Organisation's desire to focus on core businesses like real estate, golf, and hospitality.
+Reached by phone last week, a rep confirmed that the agency is technically not operating, and will officially shutter at the end of May.
+The story of the agency's closure is, in one sense, straightforward: why would a President continue to own a modelling agency?
+But it's also a parable of a new reality for fashion, whose relative insulation from politics was punctured in November when Trump was elected president.
+The agency, founded in 1999, is just one of Trump's many connections to the broader fashion world.
+There are the Miss Universe and Miss USA pageants, which he sold in 2015, the clothing lines, the daughters who've spent time on catwalks, and the long list of wives and girlfriends who've graced magazine covers.
+Despite vocal opposition from within the industry, fashion -- and the scores of beautiful women it tends to employ -- has played a crucial role in constructing Trump's personal mythology.

 Meanwhile, the association did not always benefit the agency.
 "Some have been put off by its connotations of Vegas glitz," noted The New York Post soon after Trump Models launched, reporting that its name was being shortened to the "sleeker, simpler" T Management.
 A few years later, the name changed back.
 Said the agency's president in 2003, "Everything he puts his name on does well, so why not?"

 Trump Models, insiders say, was never a top-ten agency.
-"They had one or two [successful] girls every couple years but it never stuck," says casting director Douglas Perrett of COACD.
+"They had one or two [successful] girls every couple years but it never stuck," casting director Douglas Perrett, of COACD, explains.
 But what it lacked in trendiness Trump Models made up in solid contacts and a nice, dependable staff, models say.
-Though models who worked at Trump during the mid aughts reported problems at the agency - including uncomfortable living quarters and flouting of immigration law - in a Mother Jones story last year, every model I spoke to who was there more recently emphasized she was treated well. "[Trump's] M.O. was being sweeter and more family oriented," said Imogen Whist, a Canadian model who signed in 2013.
+Though models who worked at Trump during the mid aughts reported problems at the agency -- including uncomfortable living quarters and flouting of immigration law -- in a Mother Jones story last year, every model I spoke to who was there more recently emphasised she was treated well. "[Trump's] M.O. was being sweeter and more family oriented," said Imogen Whist, a Canadian model who signed in 2013.
 "It didn't have a snobby feeling."
 Hungarian model Eszter Boldov notes she was always paid, and that her bookers were professional."It was an amazing agency."
 Although the agency's apartment for models that she lived in was, she felt, overpriced (her bunk bed went for $3,000 a month), it was also one of the more comfortable ones she'd stayed in.

-As far as the affiliation with Trump the person, nearly every model I spoke to who worked recently with the agency said that there was virtually none - until the election.
-"It was just another name, like Ford," said Sam Ypma, a former model from Canada who signed in 2011.
-"No one thought about what it meant."

 Other models didn't last as long.
 Maggie Rizer, one of the 90s supermodels who made up Trump's Legends department, publicly announced her departure in an Instagram post on November 6th, two days before the election.
 "As a woman, a mother, an American and a human being, I cannot wake up Wednesday morning being the least bit related to the Trump brand," she wrote.
 As she explained to me via email recently, the decision wasn't easy.
 "I had become friends with my agent, Corinne [the company's President], and I felt a sense of loyalty to her....
 At the end of the day I should never have joined an agency owned by someone I didn't respect, that was my mistake."